Creating Human-Machine Integrated Analysis Model#

 };

-We will copy this file to the Model subfolder of our model and include it into our model.
+Save this file in the Model subfolder and include it

 AnyFolder Model =